twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/encryption.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 If you're happy with the changes you can commit them.
+All four files should be
+committed.

 Add files that you want to encrypt using the `--encrypt` argument to `chezmoi
 add`, for example: